 Caffeine consumption may increase risk of miscarriage and low birth weight.
 Low to moderate amounts of caffeine (<200 mg/d) appear to be safe.
 Seafood contains long-chain omega-3 polyunsaturated fatty acids and mercury.
 Fatty acids are beneficial to the central nervous system, but mercury can lead to birth defects.
 It is recommended to limit intake to 12 ounces of seafood per week with lower mercury content.
 Alcohol consumption may adversely affect fertility, contribute to complications during pregnancy, and cause fetal alcohol syndrome (physical, behavioral, and cognitive abnormalities) in infants.
 No level of alcohol consumption is considered safe during pregnancy.

 Ideally, immunizations should be up-to-date before conception.
 Inactivated vaccines are safe during pregnancy and live vaccines (eg, varicella, measles, mumps, rubella [MMR]) should be avoided due to a theoretical risk of transmission to the fetus.
-Influenza is associated with high morbidity and mortality, and all pregnant women or women likely to become pregnant ...
+Influenza is associated with high morbidity and mortality, and all pregnant women or ...